tower1ight/World/3.Rules, Systems, Handouts/Alchemist PC Handout.md

  # TC and Overview

 You are unwelcome, condescended to by unorganized unprepared outsiders, pariahs of your homeland for an unseemly desire for independence.
 You've allowed the newcomers to call you alchemists, but [[tannia]] is the word you call yourself, a name given to you long ago by your mother, the ancient dragon [[Tanniaxs]], a name not permitted to roll over unforked tongues.
-You may be small but none with any sense would call you weak, you speak your name with straight backs, proudly wearing your draconic nobility on your painted scales.
+You may be small but none with any sense would call you weak, you stand in a sheildwall with your brothers and sisters, proudly wearing your draconic nobility on your painted scales.

+An abridged history,
+- Tannians were here before anyone else in this land
+-